sdolman/tuscany-villa/README.md

 ## Overview

-Exercise for making a repsonsive webpage at different display widths.
+Exercise for making a responsive webpage at different display widths.

 ### Features